AdvancedCreateDownloadDemosAll/Adding/Demos Player Version: 8.9.3 .md

 </script>
 ```
+***
+---

+#### JW Player by using [Live Streaming](https://wowzaec2demo.streamlock.net/live/bigbuckbunny/playlist.m3u8)
+###### This demo shows the JW Player's live streaming capabilities with multiple streams to choose from.

+###### Utilize live streaming with JW Platform and JW Player by using JW Live as your live streaming provider, using JW Platform to manage an external live stream, or using JW Player only.
+[Visit our support site](https://support.jwplayer.com/customer/portal/articles/2549038-live-streaming) for a tutorial on live streaming with JW Platform and JW Player, or contact us for more information on JW Live.

+***
+---
 #### Custom UI for JW8
 ###### ***```How to modify the JW8 player CSS with custom fonts, an inline timeslider, and branded colors in the control bar & settings menu.```***